 Website: Bradley Museum

 15. Smell the flowers at Brueckner Rhododendron Gardens

 The outdoors is a colorful place at the Brueckner Rhododendron Gardens, especially in the spring time, when the rhododendron flowers are in full bloom.
 People come here for walks or just to relax and enjoy the scenery on one of the park’s benches facing beautiful Lake Ontario.
 The park is great for walking, cycling or jogging, with trails galore.

 Address: 660 Lakeshore Road West, Mississauga, Ontario L5H 1H7, Canada

 There's something for everyone in Mississauga!

-As big and lively the city of Mississauga is, is as filled with fun things to do and explore it is.
+As big and lively as the city of Mississauga is, is as filled with fun things to do and explore it is.
 There’s plenty to do indoors and outdoors, whether you like art, enjoy sports or you are just looking for lovely architecture or a quaint coffee shop.
+If you’re a foodie, then you’ll definitely love the Indian restaurants as well as the best spots for halal pizza.
 So, what are you waiting for?
 Pack your bags and go!

 Get Trip101 in your inbox